henryluan95/what-the-case/README.md

 # WHAT THE CASE

-What The Case is a personal project that I built to practice string manipulation and to showcase the most common programing case types to my students.
+What The Case is a personal project that I built to practice string manipulation and to showcase the most common programming case types to my students.

 Please click here for the live website: https://what-the-case.vercel.app/